jbock-java/zerobuilder/values.md

 ### Motivation

-Immutable types, also known as values, are quite popular nowadays.
+Immutable types, also known as values, are popular nowadays.
-Their constructors tend to have a lot of arguments, which can lead to code that's hard to read.
+Unfortunately, their constructors tend to have a lot of arguments, which can lead to code that's hard to read.

 Replacing the constructor with a classic builder pattern may improve things, but it comes at a price:

 * Creating the builder class is too much work, and it has to be kept in sync.
 * Even worse, the builder makes it possible to "forget" a constructor argument.
   This is especially a problem when existing code still compiles after an argument is added to the constructor.

 Zerobuilder takes care of the boilerplate by generating two different variants of the builder pattern:

 * A `Builder` to create new instance.
   In this [variant of the builder pattern][1], it is impossible to omit a constructor argument.
 * A classical-builder style `Updater` to make modified shallow copies.

 [1]: http://blog.crisp.se/2013/10/09/perlundholm/another-builder-pattern-for-java